 Enter your target keywords using the different keyword match types.

-If you want to read an in-depth explanation of how keyword match types works, check out our blog about Keyword Match Types to learn more.
+If you want to read an in-depth explanation of how keyword match types work, check out our blog about Keyword Match Types to learn more.

-Then under the “Display path”, create a URL slug for your HVAC ad.
+Here is where you will slowly see your google ads campaign come to life.
+In the Final URL, enter the URL of your HVAC company.
+For the display path, you want to enter key terms in relation to your ad.
 This part is shown after your website’s domain which gives your potential customers an idea of where the page will bring them once they click on your ad.

-Once done, you can start writing your Google text ad descriptions which you can write up to 4 variations.
+Once done, you can start writing your Google text ad descriptions.
+You only need 2 descriptions but we recommend having 4 descriptions to increase your clickthrough rate.

 For example, if you want to make it easier for your customers to learn more about the locations your company covers, you can create a site link for that.

-Here’s an example of what an ad with sitelink extensions looks like:
+Here’s an example of what an ad with sitelink assets looks like:

-Another ad extension you can create is a Callout extension.
-This ad extension helps you highlight promos offered by your HVAC company.
-You can make up to 10 of these for each ad.
+Another ad asset you can create is a Callout asset.
+This ad asset helps you highlight promos offered by your HVAC company.
+You can make up to 10 of these for each ad, and you can see on the preview section where these callouts will appear on your ad.

-This is what a callout extension looks like:
+This is what a callout asset looks like:

-Another way of grabbing the attention of your potential customers is by providing offers on special occasions like Mother’s day, Christmas, New Year, etc. If you’re offering discounts, you can showcase them by adding promotional offers under your ad (e.g. promo codes).
+Another way of grabbing the attention of your potential customers is by providing offers on special occasions like Mother’s Day, Christmas, New Year, etc. If you’re offering discounts, you can showcase them by adding promotional assets under your ad (e.g. promo codes).

-If you’re getting tons of calls from potential customers asking how much HVAC services are in your company, you can also include it under your ad.
-This way, they’ll have an idea if your rates suit their budget and you get more qualified leads.
+If you’re getting tons of calls from potential customers asking how much HVAC services are in your company, you can also include it under your ad through price assets.
+This way, they’ll have an idea if your rates suit their budget and you will get more qualified leads.

 Your HVAC ad is almost ready to publish!
-There will be suggestions on what you can do to boost the performance of your ad campaigns.
-You can also fix issues before you run your campaign.
+There will be recommendations on what you can do to boost the performance of your ad campaigns.
+You can also fix issues or apply changes before you run your campaign.

 New to Google Ads?
 Check out our blog on Google Ads Glossary.
 There you’ll find terminologies that will surely help you as you start creating your HVAC company’s ad campaigns.